 How Much Pool Water Do You Lose from Evaporation?

-Your pool may lose anywhere from two millimeters to two inches of water every week as a result of evaporation.
+Your pool may lose anywhere from two millimeters to two inches of water every week due to evaporation.

 Many factors cause evaporation, and I’ll cover them shortly.
 But for now, know that while evaporation is a natural process, there are strategies you can use to prevent Mother Nature from taking away your pool water.